jadedocelot/Bin2rong/C++/index/Udemy/learning_C++/10_functions/README.md

 swap(x,y);
 ## We will pass the addesses of x and y to 'swap' function
+## The machine code within SWAP function will be put in place of of the CALL of swap
+## in otherwords the code from the function is copied here
 cout << x << " " << y << endl;
+## OUTPUT: 20 10

+## As appose to the pass by method where the main parameters arent affected

 return 0;
 }

 ## If you want the funtion to modify the actual parameters, then we will need to use the address mechanism
+## References dont take any extra memory